mattiasu96/Data-Mining-2020-Project/README.md

 The final weighted recall (evaluation metric selected by the professors) we got is 8.5%.

-The company that assigned the project achieved a 23% using a better dataset, so the expected order of performances is lower than that value.
 # Final evaluation

 Our final project got the following evaluation: